 Sexuality & Sexual Health Education in the Netherlands

-From July 1-18, 2014, Dr. Mark will be directing a program in Amsterdam that will introduce students to the cultural comparative study of human sexuality and sexual health education in a context where sexual health outcomes are the best in the world.
+Dr. Mark is directing a program in Amsterdam that will introduce students to the cultural comparative study of human sexuality and sexual health education in a context where sexual health outcomes are the best in the world.
 The Netherlands has comprehensive sex education, regulated and decriminalized prostitution, and was one of the first to legalize gay marriage.
 With their openness to sexuality and emphasis on talking about sex and sexuality with parents, peers, and educators from a young age, sexuality is seen as a healthy part of human development rather than something of which to be ashamed.
 Students will be immersed in this culture and learn from their model of sexuality and sexual health education.

 Global Health Research in the College of Education